bendun-io/home-tunnel-auth/README.md

 myapp.example.com   myapp:8080
 ```

-Also add `myapp.example.com` as a public hostname in the Cloudflare tunnel (or use a wildcard).
+Also route `myapp.example.com` through the Cloudflare tunnel (or use a wildcard); see [docs/cloudflare-tunnel-setup.md](docs/cloudflare-tunnel-setup.md#adding-services-after-auth-works).
 Domains must be subdomains of `COOKIE_DOMAIN`.

 Services receive the user in the `X-Auth-Request-User` and `X-Auth-Request-Email` headers.
 They should not publish ports, so the proxy stays the only way in.